offbyone/ideas/content/old/friends/again-the-words.md

+---
-Title: Again, the words
+title: Again, the words
+slug: again-the-words
-date: 2005-04-19 09:13
+date: "2005-04-19 09:13"
+category: Friends, General Thoughts, Projects
+tags:
+  - friends
+  - projects
+  - school
+  - work
 author: offby1
-category: Friends, General Thoughts, Projects
-tags: friends, projects, school, work
-slug: again-the-words
 status: draft
+---
 Hello again, after long absence.

 I apologize for the ridiculously long silence -- I do feel that I was justified, but there you go -- and as such I return with a rundown on my life so far.